Kong/kongponents/docs/guide/migrating-to-version-9.md

 #### Structure

 * `k-breadcrumbs-item` class has been replaced with `breadcrumbs-item-container`
+* `k-breadcrumb-icon-wrapper` class has been replaced with `breadcrumbs-icon-container`
 * `k-breadcrumb-text` class has been replaced with `breadcrumbs-text`
 * `k-breadcrumb-divider` class has been replaced with `kbreadcrumbs-divider`